 Why is this important?

-Fentanyl is a powerful substance.
-It’s a synthetic (man-made) opioid, a bit like morphine, but about 100 times stronger, and up to 100 times stronger than heroin.
+Fentanyl and other strong opioids are powerful substances.
+Fentanyl is a synthetic (man-made) opioid, a bit like morphine, but about 100 times stronger, and up to 100 times stronger than heroin.
 When taken unknowingly, and when taken by people who don’t usually use opioids, the effects can be harmful, and potentially fatal.
 Those who take it unknowingly may have less tolerance to opioids and therefore the effects may be more harmful.

 Look out for these signs and call 000 immediately if you notice any of these effects: